bright/new-www/content/blog/innovative-nutrition-solutions-the-anydish-app.md

 ## **Are your users mostly individuals, but payers are practitioners?**

 Yes, we sell to health providers who offer it to their patients.
 They have a dashboard to build a nutritional prescription for each patient, and the patient adds their own preferences through the app.
-Practitioners often bundle the Anydish cost into their service and up-sell it.
+Practitioners often bundle the anydish cost into their service and up-sell it.

 ## **Where did the idea come from?**

-My wife’s business partner’s daughter was diagnosed with type 1 diabetes at a late age, which was a big change for their family.
+My business partner’s daughter was diagnosed with type 1 diabetes at a late age, which was a big change for their family.
 She found that existing diabetes-friendly recipes were chaotic and often incorrect.
 That's how we realized there was a problem to solve. **Our entire company believes in food as medicine.**

 ## **What are the top tech challenges you faced?**

-Language is a big challenge. **We use AI and NLP technology, so we can't just use Google Translate**.
+Supporting additional languages is a challenge. **We use AI and NLP technology, so we can't just use Google Translate**.
 We're working on adding language models (LLM) that will help support translation to other languages, among other improvements.
-We also face challenges with making our solution accessible and integrating it with diagnostic tests.
+We also are making our solution accessible and integrating it with diagnostic tests.

 ## **What markets are you in right now?**